ethereum/devp2p/discv5/discv5-wire.md

 TALKRESP is the response to TALKREQ.
 The `response` is a RLP byte array containing the response data.

+### RELAYINIT Notification (0x07)

+    message-data      = [initiator-enr, target-id, nonce]
+    notification-type = 0x07
+    target-id         = 256-bit node ID of target nonce             = uint96    -- nonce of timed out request

+RELAYINIT is a notification sent from the initiator of a hole punch attempt to a relay.
+The sender sets the `initiator-enr` to its own ENR.

+The relay looks up the ENR of `target-id` in its node table, and if it exists relays the `initiator-enr` and `nonce` to the target in a RELAYMSG notification.

+### RELAYMSG Notification (0x08)

+    message-data      = [initiator-enr, nonce]
+    notification-type = 0x08
+    nonce             = uint96    -- nonce of timed out request

+RELAYMSG is a notification from the relay in a hole punch attempt to the target.
+The receiver sends the `nonce` back to the initiator in a [WHOAREYOU packet] using the `initiator-enr` to address it.

 ## Test Vectors

 A collection of test vectors for this specification can be found at [discv5 wire test vectors].

+[ordinary message packet]: #ordinary-message-packet-flag--0
+[message packet]: #ordinary-message-packet-flag--0
+[WHOAREYOU packet]: #whoareyou-packet-flag--1
+[handshake message packet]: #handshake-message-packet-flag--2
+[session message packet]: #session-message-packet-flag--3
 [handshake section]: ./discv5-theory.md#handshake-steps
 [EIP-778]: ../enr.md
 [discv5 wire test vectors]: ./discv5-wire-test-vectors.md